GeorgiaPetridou/Gtgh_Library_Project/README.md

 Project Overview

-This repository contains a Maven-based Spring Boot project created during the Gtgh training session.
+This repository contains a Maven-based Spring Boot project created during a Gtgh-training session (in Java).
 The project focuses on learning to structure code effectively and implement key functionalities, including:

   Code Separation: Organized into packages for Entities, Services, Controllers, and Repositories.